Deeply supervised salient object detection with short connections: Abstract

 \section{Abstract}

-Recent progress on saliency detection is substantial, benefiting mostly from the explosive development of Convolutional Neural Networks (CNNs).
-Semantic segmentation and saliency detection algorithms developed lately have been mostly based on Fully Convolutional Neural Networks (FCNs).
+\justifying Recent progress on salient object detection is substantial, benefiting mostly from the explosive development of Convolutional Neural Networks (CNNs).
+Semantic segmentation and salient object detection algorithms developed lately have been mostly based on Fully Convolutional Neural Networks (FCNs).
 There is still a large room for improvement over the generic FCN models that do not explicitly deal with the scale-space problem.
-Holisitcally-Nested Edge Detector (HED) provides a skip-layer structure with deep supervision for edge and boundary detection, but the performance gain of HED on saliency detection is not obvious.
-In this paper, we propose a new saliency method by introducing short connections to the skip-layer structures within the HED architecture.
-Our framework provides rich multi-scale feature maps at each layer, a property that is critically needed to perform segment detection.
+Holistically-Nested Edge Detector (HED) provides a skip-layer structure with deep supervision for edge and boundary detection, but the performance gain of HED on saliency detection is not obvious.
+In this paper, we propose a new salient object detection method by introducing short connections to the skip-layer structures within the HED architecture.
+Our framework takes full advantage of multi-level and multi-scale features extracted from FCNs, providing more advanced representations at each layer, a property that is critically needed to perform segment detection.
 Our method produces state-of-the-art results on $5$ widely tested salient object detection benchmarks, with advantages in terms of efficiency ($0.08$ seconds per image), effectiveness, and simplicity over the existing algorithms.
+Beyond that, we conduct an exhaustive analysis on the role of training data on performance.
+Our experimental results provide a more reasonable and powerful training set for future research and fair comparisons.